 By Bob Lipinski

-Bob Lipinski, a local author, has written nine books, including “Italian Wine Notes” and “Italian Wine & Cheese Made Simple” (available on Amazon.com).
-He conducts training seminars on wine and cheese; sales, time management and leadership.
+Bob Lipinski, a local author, has written eight books, including “Italian Wine Notes” and “Italian Wine & Cheese Made Simple” (available on Amazon.com).
+He conducts training seminars on wine & cheese; sales, time management, and leadership.
 He can be reached at boblipinski.com or at firstname.lastname@example.org.